Contact: Sharon Danna

 Group Size: Maximum of 20 people per group.

 Minimum Age: Youth must have completed ninth grade.
-High school, college, adult, and intergenerational groups welcome.
+High school, college, adult, and inter-generational groups are welcome.

 Adult to Youth Ratio: 1:5, entire group must include 2 adults